Category Archives: Kitchen Layout

 Showcase your personality with a fresh, bold color palette.
 These dark blue cabinets pair well with the dark blue of the sofa in the living room area and pull in tones from the fun and unique rug.

-To make the color pop, this single-wall kitchen surrounds the blue with bright white tiles on both the countertop and the wall with a complementary wood tone for the shelves.
+To make the color pop, this single-wall kitchen surrounds the blue with bright white tiles on both the countertop and the wall, complemented by a wood tone for the shelves.
 The floating shelving creates more visual space in the room, making it seem larger.

 Styled by Lingsell, photographed by Florbrant for Historiska Hem

-If your one-wall kitchen has large windows that provide a lot of natural lighting, you can experiment with dark shades without committing to a fully dark and dramatic kitchen.
+If your one-wall kitchen features large windows that provide ample natural lighting, you can experiment with dark shades without committing to a fully dark and dramatic look.

-This design uses built-in appliances, including a camouflaged refrigerator to maintain a uniform look.
-The mix of shelf sizes creates just a touch of visual interest and utilizes a simple pattern that is easy to replicate when disguising the fridge.
+This design utilizes built-in appliances, including a camouflaged refrigerator, to maintain a uniform appearance.
+The mix of shelf sizes creates just a touch of visual interest and uses a simple pattern that is easy to replicate when disguising the fridge.

-To optimize storage space in your one-wall kitchen layout, go for a floor-to-ceiling kitchen design.
+To optimize storage space in a one-wall kitchen layout, consider a floor-to-ceiling kitchen design.

 Styled by Emma FischerLinnéa H. Manaberi, and Annica Clarmell, photographed by Anders Bergstedt for Alvhem

-A Simplistic, Yet Cozy One Wall Kitchen Layout
+A Simplistic, Yet Cozy One-Wall Kitchen setup with its own dining room

-Classic kitchen layouts are known for their cozy, inviting air and this one-wall layout is no exception.
-With wall-to-wall countertops and a small dining nook, this kitchen hearkens back to a bygone era.
+Classic kitchen layouts are known for their cozy, inviting air, and this one-wall layout is no exception.
+With wall-to-wall countertops and a small dining nook, this kitchen evokes a bygone era.

-The simple design provides everything needed for an efficient, streamlined cooking experience by utilizing all of the provided space in a meaningful way.
+The simple design provides everything needed for an efficient and streamlined cooking experience by utilizing all the provided space in a meaningful way.
 This timeless kitchen design is sure to last a lifetime.

 photographed by Krister Engström, styled by Livindeco, sold via Kvarteret Mäkleri

-This one-wall kitchen sports full-size, bold appliances and understated tile alongside marbled countertops and a large dining table.
-Similar to a previous kitchen idea, this design allows the table to double as an additional counter or island space with the brightly colored chairs offering an extra pop of color to the space.
+This one-wall kitchen sports full-size, bold appliances and understated tile alongside marble countertops and a large dining table.
+Similar to a previous kitchen idea, this design allows the table to double as an additional counter or island space, with the brightly colored chairs offering an extra pop of color to the space.

 The undermount sink provides a larger usable area on the countertops, something that is both pleasing to the eye and practical.